NVIDIA Co. (NASDAQ:NVDA) Shares Bought by Alta Capital Management LLC

 Alta Capital Management LLC lifted its stake in NVIDIA Co.
 (NASDAQ:NVDA) by 102.2% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 101,048 shares of the computer hardware maker’s stock after acquiring an additional 51,067 shares during the period.
 Alta Capital Management LLC’s holdings in NVIDIA were worth $20,933,000 as of its most recent filing with the Securities and Exchange Commission.

-Other large investors also recently modified their holdings of the company.
-Marquette Asset Management LLC lifted its stake in shares of NVIDIA by 300.0% in the 3rd quarter.
-Marquette Asset Management LLC now owns 120 shares of the computer hardware maker’s stock worth $25,000 after acquiring an additional 90 shares during the period.
+Several other large investors also recently modified their holdings of the company.
+Marquette Asset Management LLC lifted its stake in NVIDIA by 300.0% during the third quarter.
+Marquette Asset Management LLC now owns 120 shares of the computer hardware maker’s stock valued at $25,000 after purchasing an additional 90 shares during the last quarter.
 HBC Financial Services PLLC lifted its stake in NVIDIA by 300.0% during the third quarter.
 HBC Financial Services PLLC now owns 120 shares of the computer hardware maker’s stock valued at $25,000 after purchasing an additional 90 shares during the last quarter.
 Global Trust Asset Management LLC lifted its stake in NVIDIA by 300.0% during the third quarter.
 Global Trust Asset Management LLC now owns 124 shares of the computer hardware maker’s stock valued at $26,000 after purchasing an additional 93 shares during the last quarter.
 Evermay Wealth Management LLC acquired a new stake in NVIDIA during the second quarter valued at approximately $112,000.
 Finally, Baldrige Asset Management LLC lifted its stake in NVIDIA by 300.0% during the third quarter.
 Baldrige Asset Management LLC now owns 148 shares of the computer hardware maker’s stock valued at $31,000 after purchasing an additional 111 shares during the last quarter.
 19.24% of the stock is owned by institutional investors.

 Shares of NVDA opened at $296.40 on Monday.
 The company’s fifty day moving average is $288.71 and its 200-day moving average is $234.23.
 NVIDIA Co. has a 12 month low of $115.67 and a 12 month high of $346.47.
 The firm has a market cap of $741 billion, a price-to-earnings ratio of 91.34, a price-to-earnings-growth ratio of 4.20 and a beta of 1.37.
 The company has a quick ratio of 6.53, a current ratio of 7.14 and a debt-to-equity ratio of 0.46.